 Compensation for unit-producing staff members that provide staff education but are assigned to a therapeutic functional centre is reported in that functional centre.
-The workload related to education is recorded as the non-service recipient activity, teaching/in-service.
+The workload related to education is recorded as the non-service recipient activity, teaching/ in-service.

 If a health care professional is involved to a significant degree (greater than 20%) in both education and service recipient activities, the compensation for this individual should be expensed to both of the appropriate functional centres to reflect the actual activity.
-The workload and portion of earned hours that resulted in service recipient activity should be accounted for in the therapeutic functional centre and the workload and hours associated with education should be accounted for in the education functional centre.
+The workload and portion of earned hours that resulted in service recipient activity should be accounted for in the therapeutic functional centre and the workload and hours associated with education should be accounted for in the education should be accounted for in the resulted in service.